kumaruidivloper/Reactive-Simple-Form/README.md

+# Step4

+npm install --save @ng-bootstrap/ng-bootstrap [install ng-bootstrap]

+	Once installed, you need to import our main module and add the imported module in the root module.
+To do that, open app.module.ts file and include the following code.

-# Step3
+# find below

-path: src/styles.scss

-@import "~bootstrap/dist/css/bootstrap.css"; [call the bootstarp 4 to app]

-There are many ways to do that.
-The simpest method is by using the src/styles.css file and adding the following code
+	import { NgbModule } from '@ng-bootstrap/ng-bootstrap';
+	@NgModule({
+	  imports: [ NgbModule.forRoot(), ... ],
+	  // ...
+	})
+	export class AppModule {}

 # ReactiveSimpleForm